tdewolff/minify/README.md

 - remove empty rulesets
 - remove repeated selectors
 - rewrite attribute selectors for IDs and classes (`div[id=a]` &#8594; `div#a`)
+- rewrites data URI's with base64 or ASCII whichever is shorter
+- calls minifier for data URI mediatypes, thus you can compress embedded SVG files if you have that minifier attached for example

 It does purposely not use the following techniques: